fbpx

 Salary Outlook for Master’s in Music Education Graduates

-This report also indicates that the highest saturation of employment opportunities is available in the states of California, New York, Texas, Massachusetts and Ohio.
-These states have annual mean wages of $60,610 to $105,420.
+This report also indicates that the highest saturation of employment opportunities is available in the states of Massachusetts, New York, Pennsylvania, Rhode Island, and Illinois.
+These states have annual mean wages of $77,720 to $105,420.
 For postsecondary music education professors, the BLS reports median wages of $69,010 per year.

-The Bureau of Labor Statistics estimates that the job outlook to be “good to excellent” until at least 2016 for teachers in general in both primary and secondary schools.
-In general, the BLS predicts that teaching professionals can expect a 15% job growth rate, outpacing other professions and industries in the same time frame, where sub -10% is expected.
+The Bureau of Labor Statistics estimates that the postsecondary teaching job outlook to be “good to excellent” until at least 2033 for teachers in general in both primary and secondary schools.
+In general, the BLS predicts that teaching professionals can expect a 8% job growth rate, outpacing other professions and industries in the same time frame, well above the less than 1% growth expected across all occupations in the same time frame.

 As more and more adults turn to musical instruction to reignite their passion and creativity, private instruction rates will continue to rise.
 With recent studies showing playing an instrument or singing can significantly reduce stress; adults are choosing to take private lessons.
-Private musical instructors, depending on background, instrument and location range from $30 an hour to over $150 per hour.
+Private musical instructors — depending on background, instrument and location — have a median advertised salary of $73,100, according to labor analytics platform Lightcast.

 Whether master’s in music education graduates want to pursue teaching music to children, adults, or seniors, these reports indicate that there are a wide variety of positions and salaries that could be available.
 With the predicted increase in job growth for teachers nationally and with the increasing opportunities for private instruction, job opportunities in music should continue to rise over the next decade.